Quick and easy stir fry recipe

 - Dish up and serve.
 Season to taste if you wish.

-We love this dish as not only is it super tasty, but it's also really quick, simple and is a great way to feed yourself and your friends on a budget.
-The perks, well, they just keep on coming.
+We love this dish as not only is it super tasty, but it's also really quick and simple.
+It's a great way to feed yourself and your friends on a budget.
+The perks just keep on coming.

 Stop throwing away your leftover meats and make use of them with this charming meal.
 You can thank us later!